guardian/actions-riff-raff/README.md

 To use, add (something like) the following to your workflow file:

 ```
-- uses: guardian/actions-riff-raff@main
+- uses: guardian/actions-riff-raff@v1.0.0
   with:
     app: foo
+    config: |
+      stacks:
-    stack: deploy
+        - deploy
+      regions:
+        - eu-west-1
+      allowedStages:
+        - CODE
+        - PROD
-    deployments: |
+      deployments:
         upload:
           type: aws-s3
+          sources:
-        sources: test-data
+            - test-data
           parameters:
             bucket: aws-some-bucket
             cacheControl: private
             publicReadAcl: false
 ```

+Note, inputs can only be strings in Github Actions so `|` is used to provide the config as a multiline string.

 By default, `stack::app` will be the Riffraff project name.
 Use the (optional) `projectName` setting to override this.
+When multiple stacks are specified in the config, `projectName` becomes required and must be specified.

-The `deployments` section structure is equivalent to the same section of a `riff-raff.yaml` file with an additional field per deployment called `sources` that can point to a (comma-separated) list of files and directories, all of which will be included in the package for the deployment.
+The `config` section is equivalent to the contents of a `riff-raff.yaml` file with an additional (optional) field per deployment called `sources` that can point to a list of files and directories, all of which will be included in the package for the deployment.

+`configPath` can be used instead of `config` to point directly to a `riff-raff.yaml` file if you'd prefer that over storing the config directly in your workflow file.

 Note, you will need to provide credentials to upload to S3.
 Typically, this involves adding the following in your workflow file: